-Before the town and mill were established the District was known as Onepu.
-Then in 1953, the New Zealand Geographic Board applied the name Kawerau to the new town and District.
+Before the town and mill were established the district was known as Onepu.
+Then in 1953, the New Zealand Geographic Board applied the name Kawerau to the new town and district.

-When the sons of the ancestor Tuwharetoa moved from Kawerau to the Lake Taupo region, those who remained behind held fast to their ancestral name, which the two groups now share.
+When the sons of the ancestor Tuwharetoa moved from Kawerau to the Lake Taupo region, those who remained held fast to their ancestral name, which the two groups now share.
 Tuwharetoa ki Kawerau and Tuwharetoa ki te Tonga have, for geographic and other reasons, developed separately as important tribal entities but remain united in their genealogy.

-During the economic depression in the early 1930s, Mr. Percy Fenton, a saw miller in the Bay of Plenty, acquired the cutting rights for 1,500 acres of dense rimu bush situated on the Grieve Brothers' block at Te Haehaenga.
-This block was located above the headwaters of the Tarawera River behind Lake Okataina.
-The only access was a fifteen mile wagon trail which left the Rotorua-Whakatane highway about nine miles south of Te Teko.
-In order to set up the Mill, living quarters, a school etc and get the timber to market, Fenton had to build and maintain an eleven mile stretch of road which included the strengthening of two bridges.
+In the early 1930s Percy Fenton, a saw miller in the Bay of Plenty, acquired the cutting rights for 1500 acres of dense rimu bush atTe Haehaenga.
+The block was above the headwaters of the Tarawera River behind Lake Okataina.
+To set up the mill and associated facilities for its workers and their families, and to get the timber to market, Fenton had to build and maintain an 17.5km stretch of road, which included the strengthening of two bridges.

 By 1935 New Zealand's economy was improving and things were looking up for the mill.
 The then-Whakatane County Council built a steel bridge across the Tarawera River near Waterhouse Street, to give better access to the area.
 It then extended the road from the Maori Affairs Block to the new bridge.
 Percy Fenton extended it further to the road to the mill; this became known as Fenton Mill Road.